rajan21045/JavaScript/README.md

 # 📚 JavaScript Learning Journey

 Welcome to my **JavaScript Learning Repository**! 🚀
-This repo is where I upload everything I learn about JavaScript — from basics to advanced concepts — including examples, practice problems, and mini-projects.
+This is my personal space for learning, practicing, and documenting everything I discover about JavaScript — from the absolute basics to advanced concepts.
+Here, you'll find organized notes, example scripts, exercises, and small projects that I create while improving my skills.
+The goal is to track my progress, stay consistent, and build a solid foundation for real-world web development.

 ---